Sex Offender Charged For Failing To Register In Pennsylvania

-The United States Attorney’s Office for the Middle District of Pennsylvania announced today that an Information has been filed charging a Summit Hill man with failing to register as a sex offender in Pennsylvania.
+The United States Attorney's Office for the Middle District of Pennsylvania announced today that a criminal information has been filed in U.S. District Court in Scranton charging an East Stroudsburg man with failing to register as a sex offender in Pennsylvania.

-The defendant, Robert Connors, III, age 30, is designated as a sexual offender as a result of a conviction in 2006 for possession of child pornography under the Uniform Code of Military Justice.
-It is alleged in the Information that Connors knowingly failed to register and update information as he was required to do pursuant to the provisions of the Adam Walsh Act.
+According to U.S. Attorney Peter Smith, the defendant, Barry Page, age 46, is designated as a sexual offender as a result of a 1998 New Jersey State conviction for sexual abuse of a minor.
+It is alleged in the information that Page traveled in interstate commerce and knowingly failed to register and update information in Pennsylvania as he was required to do pursuant to the provisions of the Adam Walsh Act.

-The charge is the result of a joint investigation involving the Pennsylvania State Police and the United States Marshals Service.
-It carries a penalty of a maximum term of 10 years’ incarceration and fines in the amount of $250,000.
+The charge is the result of an investigation by the United States Marshals Service.
+It carries a penalty of a maximum term of 10 years incarceration and fines in the amount of $250,000.

 Prosecution is assigned to Assistant United States Attorney Michelle Olshefski.

 Indictments and Criminal Informations are only allegations.
 All persons charged are presumed to be innocent unless and until found guilty in court.

 A sentence following a finding of guilty is imposed by the Judge after consideration of the applicable federal sentencing statutes and the Federal Sentencing Guidelines.